-The following diagram illustrates our corporate structure as of the date of this annual report:
+The following diagram illustrates our corporate structure as of the date of this annual report, including our subsidiaries, consolidated affiliated entities and their subsidiaries:

 Contractual Arrangements with Our Affiliated Consolidated Entities

 Foreign investment in the Internet and mobile services industries is currently prohibited or restricted in China.
 As a Cayman Islands company, we do not qualify to conduct these businesses under PRC regulations.
 In addition, foreign investment in the advertising industry requires the foreign investor to possess certain qualifications, which we do not have.
 See "-B. Business Overview-Regulatory Matters."
 As a result, our business in China is operated through contractual arrangements with our affiliated consolidated entities.